MarcZenn/Hugonaut/content/views/team.md

   headline_two="Meet The Team"

-  copy_three="Some copy about the culture at Weave, the work ethic, and what its like to be a team member....Go Buffs."
+  copy_three="Some copy about the culture at Company, the work ethic, and what its like to be a team member....Go Buffs."

 %}}